scrabbletank/farhome-rules/rulesdoc.md

 #### Disciple
 You have trained under masters, learning to perfect your mind and body.
 You gain expertise in 2 saving throws of your choice.
 In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.

+#### Disciple
+You have trained under masters, learning to perfect your mind and body.
+You gain expertise in 2 saving throws of your choice.
+In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.

 ___
 ### Basic